Documentation Index

 - Click the menu icon (⋮) next to your draft

-- This loads the draft changes back into your workspace
+- This switches your workspace to the draft branch and loads the draft changes

 - You can now continue editing